Stop Dogs From Pulling On Leash--Using Harnesses and Head Halters

 K9 Transitional Leash

 Our personal favorite option is the K9 Transitional Leash (we aren’t even a marketer for them--we just really love this product!).
-The team at K9 have put together plenty of materials to help you properly use these, so visit their site:
+We can help acclimate your dog to these and show you the best strategy for using them.
+The team at K9 have put together plenty of materials to help you properly use these too, so visit their site:

 Other Head Halters